 It’s been just over three years since I built my pallet garden.
 Since then it has been relocated to a new address (not a fun exercise!) and I’ve had to replace a couple of plants, but in general it lasted quite well.
 Recently, however, it has started looking a bit tired and in need of some serious maintenance so I bit the bullet and decided to replant it.
 I made an assessment and decided that the daisies and geraniums could stay.
 They’re pretty tough plants and have survived through all conditions, and some harsh pruning.
-Everything else needed to go.
+And they even looked good, lining our new driveway, which was made with Resin Bound Driveway DIY KITS.

 There were three rows as well as the opening at the top that needed replanting, so I went off to Bunnings and bought new plants and 50 litres of potting mix.
 Initially I thought I could lie the pallet down for the replanting, but unfortunately over the years some of the timber has rotted so it wasn’t strong enough to lift off the wall and lie down.
 So, I started at the top and pulled out the plans and dirt, skipping the two rows I was going to keep.
 I wasn’t sure how they’d hold up without anything under them, but fortunately the dirt was packed really tight and they have a lot of roots so they didn’t fall down.